-After the evaluation process is completed, contingent awards will be announced to the successful agencies.
+After the evaluation process is completed, contingent awards will be announced to the successful applicants.
 Preliminary Awards will be contingent upon the following:

-- 1. continued availability of CDBG-DR funds from HUD; - 2. a duplication of benefit analysis (see Section 8.0); - 3.
-HUD Authority to Use Grant Funds (AUGF) following completion of the Environmental Review process, as applicable (See Section 9.0); - 4. receipt of firm commitments for all other financing needed for the project; and - 5. other items noted in the initial subrecipient agreement.
+- 1. Continued availability of CDBG-DR funds from HUD; - 2.
+A duplication of benefit analysis (see Section 8.0); - 3.
+HUD Authority to Use Grant Funds (AUGF) following completion of the Environmental Review process, as applicable (See Section 9.0); - 4.
+Receipt of firm commitments for all other financing needed for the project; and - 5.
+Other items noted in the initial subrecipient agreement.